Semi-supervised Semantic Segmentation with Mutual Knowledge Distillation: Experiments

-\textbf{Evaluation metrics} Following~\cite{chen2018encoder}, we adopt the mean Intersection over Union(mIoU) as the evaluation metrics.
-All results are estimated on the val set.
-Ablation studies are performed on the VOC val set under the 1/16 partition protocol.
+\textbf{Evaluation metrics.} Following~\cite{chen2018encoder}, we adopt the mean Intersection over Union (mIoU) as the evaluation metrics.
+All results are estimated on the validation set.
 Particularly, we report results via only single-scale testing.